shinyay/legacy-modernization-ws-cobol/README.md

 # COBOL Development Container Sample

 This is a sample project demonstrating COBOL development using Visual Studio Code Dev Containers.
-The project includes a simple COBOL program that displays a welcome message and the current date.
+The project includes a simple COBOL program that displays a welcome message and the current date, as well as a comprehensive Syllabus Management System showcasing typical legacy COBOL application patterns.

 ## Prerequisites